gmlscripts/scripts/Data_Structures/Grids/ds_grid_translate.md

 ds_grid_translate
 =================

+Shifts the contents of a grid by a given number of rows and columns.
+The contents are shifted so that they wrap around to the opposite side of the grid data structure.

 $$\mathbf{G} = \begin{array}{|c|c|c|c|}
 \hline \color{red}A & \color{blue}B & \color{blue}C & \color{blue}D
 \\\hline \color{blue}E & F & G & H